daanverraes/Supporting-Information/arXiv:2502.19501v1/README.md

 ## Structural Optimization

+This setup enables efficient structural optimization across different pressures using **first-principles DFT calculations**.
-These scripts automate the submission and post-processing of **ionic relaxation simulations** in VASP under varying pressure conditions.
+The available scripts automate the submission and post-processing of **ionic relaxation simulations** in VASP under varying pressure conditions.
 The `loop.sh` script iterates over a predefined range of pressures, creating and submitting jobs for each case.

 ### Workflow:
 1. **Loop Over Pressures**: The script generates simulations for pressures from **0 to 1000 kB**.